How to Become a Freelance Writer

 “My initial goal was earning $3,000 per month freelancing so I could replace most of my income and quit my job,” Holly shares.
 “I wanted a way to work at home so we would have a better quality of life, even if that meant earning less.”

-Little did she know, freelance writing would not only be her ticket out of corporate America.
+Little did she know, becoming a freelance writer would not only be her ticket out of corporate America.
 It would also propel her family into financial freedom.
-Within her first two years as a full-time freelance writer, Holly broke the six-figure income barrier.
+Within her first two years of her freelance career, Holly broke the six-figure income barrier.

 Life Today (As a Full-Time Freelance Writer)